-As part of Natural Foods Merchandiser’s 2023 Market Overview, we talked with four independent natural products retailers to provide a more colorful, nitty-gritty picture of the forces and trends influencing business so far this year.
+As part of Natural Foods Merchandiser’s 2023 Market Overview, we talked with five independent natural products retailers to provide a more colorful, nitty-gritty picture of the forces and trends influencing business so far this year.
 These retailers’ stories are being published online on consecutive Tuesdays: Kimberton Whole Foods, on Sept.
 10; Earth Fare, Sept.
-17; BiRite is scheduled to publish on Sept.
-24; and St. Vrain Market is set to publish on Oct.
-1.
+17; Bi-Rite on Sept.
+24; St. Vrain Market on Oct.
+1; and Bristol Farms will publish on Oct.
+8.

 What used to be called the Juice Bar at Earth Fare has been rebranded as the Wellness Bar.
 The shift symbolizes the attention this savvy, independently owned 18-store chain devotes to trends that impact both consumers and retailers.